 If you can get out and breathe in some fresh air, do it.
 You’ve probably been stagnating indoors for a while with it being too dark in the evenings and your precious weekends being spent recuperating on the sofa.
 Explore your local area and find somewhere green to go and collect your thoughts.

-Virtually catch up with friends and family
+Catch up with friends and family

 Have a clear out

 How satisfying was that the first time round?
 Decluttering can make you feel lighter and less tense.
 Tidy room, tidy mind, right?
 Spend a day getting your household ducks in a row as this can sometimes fall to the wayside when work becomes a bit bonkers.

 Dump the overflowing inbox